Overview

 - Come prepared with your phone to take photos of the material you need (but ask permission before using)

 - For information on using UW Special Collections, contact Special Collections or the relevant subject curator.
-Each collection listed above has a responsible curator who is familiar with collections and often have topical subject expertise than can help guide you in accessing relevant collections.
+Each collection listed above has a responsible curator who is familiar with the collections and often have topical subject expertise that can help guide you in accessing relevant collections.

 - See Using the Collections before making an onsite visit (once Special Collections is open)